neuroinformatics-unit/HowTo/docs/source/ephys_at_swc/example_pipelines/index.md

 # Examples

-This page shares extracellular electrophysiology pipelines in use by researchers across the SWC.
+This page shares extracellular electrophysiology pipelines used by researchers across the SWC.

 These examples aim to demonstrate the possibilities for ephys pipeline building rather than serve as drop-in tools for data processing.
-However, please feel free to get in contact with any listed researchers to ask questions or for advice!
+However, please feel free to contact any listed researchers to ask questions or seek advice!

 ::::{grid} 1 2 2 2